 In a separate bowl, combine dry ingredients.

-Coat chicken in coconut & bread crumbs.
+Coat chicken in coconut first and then in bread crumb/coconut mixture.

 Bake at 350 for 30 minutes.
 Done!